With the Colorado point system, your driver’s license can be suspended for six months to one year if you accumulate

-The number of points at which the Colorado DMV will suspend your license depends on your age and whether you are a professional driver.
-For purposes of a suspension on points, the time periods are consecutive periods of time as follows:
+The number of driver’s license points at which the Colorado DMV (Department of Motor Vehicles) will suspend your driving privileges depends on your age and whether you are a professional driver.

 Minor drivers ages 18-20: